 - 1. Set up the EPEL repository.

 - 2. Log on as a privileged (root) user.

 - 3. Run the installation for the following three packages by typing zypper in .

-The ctxusb package is an optional package.
-Install the package to support Generic USB Redirection.

-4. Open a terminal window.
+- ctxusb is an optional package.
+Install the package to support Generic USB Redirection. - ctxappprotection is an optional package.
+Install the package only if you want to install the app protection component. - 4.
+Open a terminal window.

 For SUSE installations: